Host Dependencies

 Proof Dependencies

-On Buster or Bullseye, to run all proofs against the ARMv7-A architecture you will need to install the following packages:
+On Debian Bullseye, to run all proofs you will need to install the following packages:

 sudo apt-get install \